BlackriverOrg/anysolve-docs/docs/showcase/overview.md

 ## Create your own AI tool

 Unleash your creativity and innovation by [crafting your very own AI tool](../create-your-own-ai-tools/create-your-own-ai-tools)!
 This page guides you through the process of designing and developing a custom AI tool to cater to your specific needs.
 Define the tool's functionality, input-output interactions, and customize its behavior.
 With AnySolve's intuitive tools and powerful AI capabilities, you have the opportunity to bring your unique AI ideas to life, opening doors to a world of tailored solutions.

+## Bonus Credits

+Use the code `DOCANYSOLVE` on our [Promotions Page](https://www.anysolve.ai/settings/promotion) to get 50 free credits.